getinstancemz/shelley/README.md

 ## UI Commands
 Run commands on their own line.

-If you need to get to a new line without submitting can just add the continuation character (`/` or `\`) to the end of your current line and hit return
+If you need to get to a new line without submitting you can just add the continuation character (`/` or `\`) to the end of your current line and hit return

 | Command | Description |
 |---------|-------------|